Click the chart to explore the data

 Women are entitled to 13 weeks (approx. 3 months) of maternity leave, paid at 100% of earnings for the first 45 days.
 An additional benefit of up to 50% of reported earnings (up to THB7,500 per month) for the next 45 days is available for working mothers in the social security system.
 Although women are protected from dismissal on the basis of pregnancy, they are not guaranteed the right to return to the same position after maternity leave.
 Without this guarantee, mothers may feel compelled to return to work as soon as possible, before they and their infants are ready, which can impact maternal and child health.
 ILO Recommendation No. 191 encourages a minimum period of maternity leave of 18 weeks, paid at a level sufficient to support an adequate standard of living.

 According to the Children’s Rights in the Marketplace Index, companies operating in Thailand should exercise moderate due diligence.
-Thailand scores 3.40/10 in the Index.
+Thailand scores 3.9 out of 10 in the Index.
 Although the country has safeguards for marketing of tobacco and alcohol products, there are ongoing challenges with regard to the commercial sexual exploitation of children.
 To respect and support children’s rights in the marketplace, businesses should:

 Ensure the protection and safety of children in all business activities and facilities